Table of Contents

 Originally starting out as a price comparison website for books, Biblio launched as a marketplace in 2003.
 Their three bottom line benchmarks for company success are achieving profit, serving people and preserving the environment.
 A local bookstore on a global scale.

-Support your Local Bookstore
+Find your Local Bookstore!

 It is great to sell the growth of online book stores like WOB, Bilbio and Better World Books who strive to make more than just profit, but to actually help people and planet with their business.